banesullivan/scooby/README.md

 and implement a function to have `scooby` report on the aspects of the environment you care most about.

-Is `scooby` unable to detect aspects of an environment that you'd like to know?
+If `scooby` is unable to detect aspects of an environment that you'd like to know, please share this with us as a feature requests or pull requests.
-We absolutely welcome feature requests and pull requests, so let us know what you think!

 This work is derived from [Dieter Werthmuller](https://github.com/prisae)'s work towards creating a version reporting tool for the [empymod](https://github.com/empymod/) and [SimPEG](https://github.com/simpeg/) projects.
-This package has been altered to create a lightweight, pure Python implementation with no non-standard dependencies so that it can easily be used as an environment reporting tool in any Python library with minimal impact.
+This package has been altered to create a lightweight implementation so that it can easily be used as an environment reporting tool in any Python library with minimal impact.

 ## Usage